FLOX uses advanced machine vision technology to bring better visibility and performance to the high-welfare broiler industry.

 Read more in our blog: Going to Fukushima

 The Space Robotics Research Group (aka SpaceR) of University of Luxembourg is one of our customers whose activities we follow and root for.
-On March 29, the team was chosen for the finals in the ESA/ESRIC Space Resources Challenge.
+On March 29, as a part of a LUVMI-XR team, they were chosen for the finals in the ESA/ESRIC Space Resources Challenge.

-Thanks to the team’s two-robot system – Resilient Exploration and Lunar Mapping System or, simply, REALMS – they made it to the final stage of the competition which will take place in September 2022 in Luxembourg.
+Thanks to the team’s two-robot system – Resilient Exploration and Lunar Mapping System or, simply, REALMS – they had made it to the final stage of the competition which took place in September 2022 in Luxembourg.

 I own a Tesla, and like any Tesla driver, I let myself be driven by the autonomous driving system (FSD).
 Autonomous driving?
 Golf cart?
 Why shouldn't the golf cart become autonomous too?